bbauska/css-mastering-css/README.md

 is therefore necessary to clarify that a style sheet, or set of style rules, applies to certain types of media.

-### METHOD 1: USING &#64;MEDIA AT-RULES
+<h2>METHOD 1: USING &#64;MEDIA AT-RULES</h2>

-###### The &#64;media rule is used to define different style rules for different media in a single style sheet.
+The &#64;media rule is used to define different style rules for different media in a single style sheet.
 It is followed by a comma separated list of media types and a CSS declaration block containing targeted media style rules.

 **Example:** The style tells the browser to display body content in 14 pixels Arial font on the screen, but when printing it will be in Times